Estayparadox/Wooclap-Client/README.md

 ```

 ### Run
-In the frontend/ folder run
+At the root of the project run
 ```
 $> yarn start
 ```

 ### Test
-In the frontend/ folder run
+At the root of the project run
 ```
 $> yarn test
 ```

 ### Build
-In the frontend/ folder run
+At the root of the project run
 ```
 $> yarn build
 ```